 The competition begins on the local level as students compete to be the national representative from their school or college of pharmacy.
 The competition on the local level may be funded from a variety of sources such as official college funds, locally obtained funding, state association support, and student fund-raising activities.
 Both the locally awarded prizes and the travel expenses for the winner to compete in the national competition will be the responsibility of the school or college of pharmacy.
 Each of the top ten finalists that compete in the final round of local competition will receive an award, compliments of APhA-ASP.

 The final round involves a more complex counseling situation where the participants again select a prescription at random and are asked to counsel the patient on safe and effective drug use.
 In addition, the patient in the final round will display personality characteristics such as anxiousness, belligerence or apathy to challenge the participants' ability to convey pertinent information in a realistic situation.
-The top ten finalists in the national competition will be recognized during the APhA-ASP Awards Ceremony and will receive a prize compliments of APhA-ASP.
-The four top winners of the national competition will also receive cash prizes.
+The top ten finalists in the national competition will be recognized during the APhA-ASP Awards Celebration and will receive a cash prize compliments of APhA-ASP and CVS Health.

 NPCC materials are mailed to all chapter advisors in the fall membership box each year.

 For questions or to schedule an appointment contact:

 APhA-ASP NPCC Coordiantor: Lynette Plowden